raspberrypilearning/lego-robot-car/en/step_7.md

 ## What next?

-If you are following the Build HAT path, then you could now move on to the [Data plotter](URL OF PROJECT) build!

 If you would like to enhance your Bluetooth car, then you could think about adding more electronic components:

 + Add extra LEDs as flashing police 'pursuit' lights, or headlights when the car drives